-Just over 76 years ago, on 27 May 1937, some 200,000 spectators gathered near the entrance of the San Francisco Bay for the opening of one of the technological wonders of modern times—the Golden Gate Bridge, a stunning engineering and artistic creation completed after five years of construction.
-At 4,200 feet, it was the longest suspension bridge in the world until 1964 and remains an iconic image in American culture.
+About 79 years ago, on 27 May 1937, some 200,000 spectators gathered near the entrance of the San Francisco Bay for the opening of one of the technological wonders of modern times—the Golden Gate Bridge, a stunning engineering and artistic creation completed after five years of construction.
+At 4,200 feet, it was the longest suspension bridge in the world until 1964, when the Verrazano Narrows Bridge opened in New York City but the Golden Gate remains an iconic image in American culture.

 Taking in the view of the Golden Gate Bridge from any angle and from either the south end or the north is something you will remember for a long time.
 And, if you are lucky, you will see it on a day when the fog and low clouds are allowing a full view.
 I have been there many times being a California native and have only a few times seen the entire bridge.